-It is open to organisations to use in-house banks, volunteer personnel, existing staff moving into areas outside their specialty, the use of management staff and / or possibly workforce sharing agreements with other organisations to cover staff absences due to strike action.
+It is open to organisations to use temporary workers that they directly engage (i.e. through in-house banks), volunteer personnel, existing staff moving into areas outside their specialty and / ormanagement staff to cover staff absences due to strike action.

-Where organisations are planning to move workers or engage temporary workers to deal with staff shortages one important point to consider is the skill set of the individual to ensure that they are capable of performing the role in question and that they are undertaking tasks within the scope of their contract of employment (unless staff agree to a short term variation to terms of employment for the purposes of covering staff shortages during industrial action).
+Where organisations are planning to do so to deal with staff shortages, one important point to consider is the skill set of the individual to ensure that they are capable of performing the role in question and that they are undertaking tasks within the scope of their contract of employment (unless staff agree to a short term variation to terms of employment for the purposes of covering staff shortages during industrial action).
 In order to ensure the health and safety of patients and other staff, we recommend that, in addition to the usual recruitment and safeguarding checks, a worker's skill base is established and a risk assessment carried out to ensure that they are competent.